 Meeting ID: 870 2879 3312

 The Bauman Institute welcomes attendees to its annual PGR workshop, a space for graduate students in social and critical theory to present work in progress and participate in feedback discussions.

 This year’s theme of ‘Future Cities, Future Citizenship’ explores contemporary critiques of capitalism and the nation state, alongside potentialities of alternative urban lifeforms and politics, amidst the crisis of contemporary democracy, neoliberal economics and the environment.
 Speakers will present papers for discussion covering alternative politics, new forms of community, cosmopolitanism, identity, individualism, mobilisations, new collectivisms, and the everyday.
 After speakers present their paper, a conversation with discussants is opened.
-We are leaving an unusually open amount of space for broad discussion to develop on the topics presented.

 1.00: Arrivals & welcome

 Johanna Loock: German Integration Politics, National Identity and the Question of Citizenship